arnab2591/testgithubaction/README.md

-This is a python application.
+This is a python application for testing github action.